 The various nutrients in specific formulations can be attached to different “carriers” which can target them to specific sites and processes in the body where they are needed.

-Everyone wants to be healthy and everyone wants maximum out of life, including the maximum, optimum health, energy and vitality possible.
-In some cases under the right circumstances, one might be able to reverse degenerative disease and achieve optimum health on food alone.
+Everyone wants to be healthy and everyone wants the most out of their time on earth.
+Under the right circumstances, one might be able to reverse degenerative disease and achieve optimum health on food alone.
 But in most cases, this is not likely.
 In this way, supplements not only assure the achievement of your goal, but they also maximise the rate at which you’ll achieve it because they can provide for optimal nutritional intake on a daily basis.

 That’s 14 different reasons supplements are crucial to your journey to build the best version of you.
 Life would be simpler and of course less expensive if we didn’t need this extra help in the form of supplements.
 Food first is the foundation but to speed the process up and plug those gaps there absolutely is an essential role for supplementation.